anjandebnath/ChatModule/Readme.md

 - We provide retrofit, okhttp, persistence db, shared pref etc here.
 - **We have to add our subcomponents to AppModule**.
 So our dagger graph will understand that.
 ![Apmodule](https://github.com/anjandebnath/ChatModule/blob/master/img/AppModule1.PNG)

+### Activity Components
+Each Activity has module and component but the components are Subcomponents that we define in AppModule
+- For **MainActivity** it will have **MainActivityModule** and **MainActivityComponent**

+**MainActivityModule**: This module provides main activity related instances.

+**MainActivityComponent**: This component is just a bridge to **MainActivityModule**.
+We don’t add inject() and build() method to this component.
+MainActivityComponent has these methods from ancestor **AndroidInjector** class.
+AndroidInjector class is new dagger-android class which exist in dagger-android framework.

+> Note: We create our MainActivityComponent with our *MainActivity* class.
+So dagger will attach our activity to it’s graph.